hbina/mongoterm/README.md

         --database-name <database-name>

 SUBCOMMANDS:
     aggregate      Perform aggregation on a collection
     create         Insert documents into the collection
-    help         Prints this message or the help of the given subcommand(s)
+    delete-many    Delete the documents that match the given filter delete-one     Delete the first document that matches the given filter find           find all the documents that matches the given filter find-one       Find the first document that matches the given filter help           Prints this message or the help of the given subcommand(s)
 ```